In Vue.js 3, applications begin by creating an app instance using the createApp

 </html>

-defines functions that update the state when triggered.
-Vue observes the data and automatically re-renders the view when changes occur.
+defines functions that modify the state.
+Vue tracks the data and automatically updates the view whenever the state changes.

 Property | Description |